zype/zype.github.io/platform_docs/creating_an_app.md

 title: Zype Developer Portal | Platform Docs
 permalink: /platform_docs/creating_an_app/
 ---
-## Creating an App Using the Zype Platform
+## Creating an app using the Zype Platform
 If you're ready to start creating a video app for devices like Roku, Chromecast, Xbox, etc, take a look at the guides below and follow them in order to reach your goal!

 <div style="width: 100%;">